Cameron to urge allies to show ‘will’ to support Ukraine on eastern Europe trip

 At the Munich Security Conference, he will urge foreign counterparts to boost defence production for Ukraine.

-In Bulgaria, Lord Cameron will visit Border Force officials to understand how the country is working with the UK to disrupt the supply of small boats destined for Channel crossings.
+In Bulgaria, Mr Cameron will visit Border Force officials to understand how the country is working with the UK to disrupt the supply of small boats destined for Channel crossings.

-The Government is providing £1.2 million of training and capacity support to Bulgaria, including border surveillance drones and thermal imaging devices, as part of a crackdown on criminal gangs involved in illegal migration.
+The government is providing £1.2m of training and capacity support to Bulgaria, including border surveillance drones and thermal imaging devices, as part of a crackdown on criminal gangs involved in illegal migration.

-Up to 50% of those using the Balkans as a migration route into Europe are believed to come through Bulgaria, which is said to have become a main transit route for dangerous equipment used to facilitate small boat crossings in the Channel.
+Up to 50 per cent of those using the Balkans as a migration route into Europe are believed to come through Bulgaria, which is said to have become a main transit route for dangerous equipment used to facilitate small boat crossings in the Channel.